cocos/cocos-docs/en/animation/index.md

 - [Marionette Animation System](./marionette/index.md): added in v3.4 and implements an automated and reusable skeletal animation process controlled by a state machine.

+- [Procedural Animation](./marionette/procedural-animation/index.md): New in v3.8, you can programmatically control the sampling process of the animation through different animation nodes.

+- [Auxiliary Curve](./animation-auxiliary-curve.md): New in v3.8, used to add a curve editor that can be used to get information in animation clips.

 According to different animation requirements, the operation steps and code implementation for specific animations are different, please refer to the official example [animation](https://github.com/cocos/cocos-test-projects/tree/v3.7/assets/cases/animation), which mainly introduces some common editing operations and code examples for reference.